cansyl/DEEPScreen/README.md

 ```
 python loadDEEPScreenModel.py  <target_name> <model_name> <path_to_smiles_of_compounds>
 ```
-where **<target_name>** is the name of the ChEMBL target, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder and the last argument is the path to the smiles of compounds.
-The Smiles file is a tab-seperated file with a header where the first column is compound identifier and the second colunmn is the smiles strings.
+where **<target_name>** is the name of the ChEMBL target, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder and the last argument is the path to the SMILES of compounds.
+The SMILES file is a tab-seperated file with a header where the first column is compound identifier and the second colunmn is the smiles strings.
 You could have additional columns which are discarded by the script.There is a sample file (i.e. **sample_test_compound_file.txt**) under **../trainingFiles** folder.
 You can run the following script to get the predictions for the compounds in the sample file.
 ```
 python loadDEEPScreenModel.py  CHEMBL1790 CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300 ../trainingFiles/sample_test_compound_file.txt
 ```
-The script only output the compund identifiers which are prediction as active.
+The script provides the compund identifiers which are predicted as active as output.
 ```
 ACTIVE PREDICTIONS:CHEMBL1790
 CHEMBL350383